enighodaro/Chomp/README.md

 #Chomp-game for comp 2005

-An implementation of the chomp game
+An implementation of the chomp game using Java

 The Game of Chomp.
 Chomp is a game invented by the late mathematician and economist David Gale.